Maxarino/Maxarino/README.md

 ## Hi there 👋, I'm Max

-I'm currently an SWE Intern at [Security Compass](https://www.securitycompass.com/), and I'm also studying Computer Science at the University of Toronto Mississauga.
+I'm currently a Software Engineer Intern at [Security Compass](https://www.securitycompass.com/), and I'm also studying Computer Science at the University of Toronto Mississauga.

 ### What I'm working on lately
 - I'm currently working on my React, Django, and other web development skills at my internship.